lubianat/tiokhin2020/notes_on_model_claims_by_lubiana.md

   }
 ```

-## 15
+## 16
+### Claim
 * After publishing, the scientist moves to the next open research question (i.e., one with fewer than m other scientists working on it)

+### Report
 - That seems to be true, however it is hard to get the details of the code.
-It seems like the first bit get "TRUE" for questions which are not full, and "TRUE" for question ids that have not been published.
-They all move to the same question.
+In the code below it seems like the first bit (dum1) get "TRUE" for questions which are not full, and "TRUE" for question ids that have not been published.
+- All move to the same question.

 ```
 get_next_question <-